hondacivic662/community-guides/guides/Setting up MySQL for use with impulse framework servers/english.md

-# How to set up your Physgun database for use with servers running the impulse framework
+# How to set up your Physgun database for use with the impulse framework

 Author: hondacivic___, Owner @ react: Half-Life 2: Roleplay